Privacy

 Calling optIn() will set a new one.

-As part of Session Replay capabilities, Contentsquare provides masking and un-masking APIs to control how data is collected.
+As part of Session Replay, Contentsquare provides masking mechanisms to prevent unwanted end-user’s personal data from the Session Replay module from being transmitted to Contentsquare.
 See Session Replay Personal data masking for more information.

 Play Store Privacy Guidelines Compliance